Listed buildings in Bampton, Cumbria

-Bampton is a civil parish in the Eden District, Cumbria, England.
-It contains 33 buildings that are recorded in the National Heritage List for England.
+Bampton is a civil parish in Westmorland and Furness, Cumbria, England.
+It contains 35 buildings that are recorded in the National Heritage List for England.
 Of these, two are listed at Grade II*, the middle grade of the three grades, and the others are at Grade II, the lowest grade.
 The parish contains the villages of Bampton and Bampton Grange and smaller settlements, but is mainly rural.
 Most of the listed buildings are houses and associated structures, farmhouses and farm buildings in the villages and scattered around the countryside.
 The other listed buildings include a former boundary cross, a church, a monument in the churchyard, two bridges, a public house, and a limekiln.